USS Boarfish: 1945–1948

 Boarfish sailed from Subic Bay on 30 August in company with Howard W. Gilmore and 17 submarines.
 She parted company with them on 5 September and put into Apra Harbor, Guam, where she remained until 17 November training in postwar maneuvers and drills.
 She got underway on 17 November and set course via Pearl Harbor for San Diego, Calif. where she arrived early in February 1946.

 Boarfish operated out of San Diego in local training exercises until 9 September, when she got underway for a tour in the western Pacific.
-After a brief stopover in Pearl Harbor, the submarine got underway on 1 October for a tour that included visits to Midway Island; Marcus Island; Okinawa; Tsingtao, China; and Guam.
+After a brief stopover in Pearl Harbor, the submarine got underway on 1 October for a tour that included visits to Midway Island; Marcus Island; Okinawa; Qingdao, China; and Guam.
 She began her return cruise to San Diego on 11 November and, upon her arrival, resumed local operations.